About The Daily Mile

 Teachers can teach with less class interruption as students return from The Daily Mile more focused and eager to learn.

-School morale increases as teachers connect with students outside the rigors of class, and build healthy relationships.
+School morale increases as teachers connect with students outside the rigors of class and build healthy relationships.

-Teacher can access free print-and-play resources to incorporate The Daily Mile with their classroom culture and curriculum!
+Teachers can access free print-and-play resources to incorporate The Daily Mile with their classroom culture and curriculum!